mhamzalimanlar/Training-the-default-of-credit-card-clients-data/README.md

 Training-the-default-of-credit-card-clients-data

-raining the default of credit card clients  data set with the logistic regression algorithm, visualizing and interpretation of with OLS regression tables (May-June 2020)
+The credit card client's default data set was trained using logistic regression algorithm in Python.
+The results were visualized and interpreted using OLS (Ordinary Least Squares) regression tables.